Varstrometry for Off-nucleus and Dual Subkiloparsec AGN (VODKA): Three Quadruply Lensed Quasars at Cosmic Noon in HST and JWST: Discussion

 \subsection{Quasar Host Galaxies}

 We are conservative about making statements regarding host galaxies for the lensed quasars, especially for the JWST targets due to the PSF mismatch.
 That said, there is an interesting pattern for both JWST objects in Fig.~\ref{fig.jwst1_f} and Fig.~\ref{fig.jwst2_f} that the residuals along the Einstein ring show reverse signs at different segments.
 For example, in Fig.~\ref{fig.jwst1_f}, the residuals between lensed image B and D at the northeast of the figure have a positive sign, while the residuals between image A and C as well as A and B are largely negative.
 This spatial variation of residual sign could imply that the source quasar is not located at the center of the host galaxy, because the \texttt{Lenstronomy} fits assume that the quasar and the host are co-centered.
-Several mechanisms could result in a displaced quasar.
-Before a binary of SMBHs coalesce, they emit anisotropic gravitational wave radiations which would result in a "recoil kick" to the merged SMBH and cause it to drift away from the host galaxy center \citep{2004ApJ...607L...5F,2005LRR.....8....8M}.
-Orbital dynamics of SMBH binaries \citep{2006MmSAI..77..733K}, asymmetric jets \citep{1982IAUS...97..475S}, and tidal perturbations from external companions \citep{2014ApJ...795..146L} are suggested to explain the quasar-host spatial offset as well.
-A galaxy in the process of merging with one black hole active would also appear lopsided \citep{2017ApJ...838..129B}.
-An improved PSF model might be needed to investigate the detailed properties of these quasar hosts.